TDarkShadow/iheartnewvegas/main.md

 <details>
 	<summary>January 3rd</summary>

-- Added **Merge** instructions for a number of mods, in cases where you need to download multiple files from the same page.
+- ⚠️ (Main) Added **Merge** instructions for a number of mods, in cases where you need to download multiple files from the same page.
 This will unclutter your mod order while changing no functionality whatsoever.
-- 🆕 (Gameplay) **Faction Warning and Reputation Tweaks**
 - ⚠️ (Patches) **lStewieAl's Tweaks Custom INI**.
 Updated.
 Luck affects gambling once again, broken items can't be equipped anymore, and broken armor is automatically unequipped as a balance measure to prevent benefitting from the effects of broken equipment.
 - ⚠️ (Gameplay) **Alternative Repairing**.
 ESP replacer and custom INI merged into a single **Alternative Repairing Tweaks** file.
 - ⚠️ (Overhauls) **Meltdown NVSE Upgrade**.
 ESP replacer and custom INI merged into a single **Meltdown NVSE Upgrade Tweaked** file.